microsoft/moaw/workshops/fabric-e2e-serengeti/workshop.md

 ```

 This code will convert the json files into Parquet files and save them in the Lakehouse.
+Review the code and make sure you understand what each line of code does before running it.

 To run the code click on the `Run all` button above the Notebook.
 This will take a few minutes to run.

 Right click on the `Files` directory and click `Refresh`.
 You will notice that the `data` directory has been created and it contains the Parquet files.
 We used the json files from season 1 to season 10 to create a training set and season 11 to create a testing set.